madsjulia/Mads.jl/GETTING_STARTED.md

 In this case, there are two parameters, `a` and `b`, defining a linear model, `f(t) = a * t + b`, described in `internal-linearmodel.jl`.

-The Julia file `internal-linearmodel.jl` is specified under `Model` in the MADS data dictionary above.
+The Julia file `internal-linearmodel.jl` is specified under `Model` in the MADS problem dictionary above.

 Execute: